1marc1/hello-world/README.md

 As requested by one of our many users, here is the elaboration in the readme file.
 The purpose of this repository is to explore how github works.
 We do this by means of following an example.
 The example has created this readme file.
 There is nothing special to it.

 In the future we can write some more details, but for now it is good enough.

+This is text for the second release of the hello-world repository.
+This second release will be numbered 0.2.